Things to do in Battersea

 • Experience a new reality and choose from more than 50 virtual experiences, including multiplayer games and escape rooms at DNA VR

-• Head to The Cinema in the Power Station to watch blockbuster movies, where you can order food and drinks straight to your reclining seats.
+• Head to The Cinema in the Power Station to watch blockbuster films and order food and drinks straight to your reclining seats.

-• Glide through Lift 109, the glass lift inside Battersea Power Station’s chimney, for unique 360-degree views of London from a height of 109 meters (358 ft).
+• Glide through Lift 109, the glass lift inside Battersea Power Station’s chimney, for unique 360-degree views of London from a height of 109 metres (358ft).

 Battersea Power Station restaurants